DanielCalvo/studies/Book_notes/sre/00_Summary.md

-- Create a list of chapters here, a very short summary (a line or two) and create a link to the file that contains your reading notes for that chapter

 ## Chapter 3: Embracing Risk
-- This chapter explains error budgets and why it's important to agree on them.
+- This chapter explains error budgets and why it's important to agree on them
 - I really liked this phrase: "Hope is not a strategy"

 ## Chapter 4: Service Level Objectives
-- You pick a bunch of SLO targets based on your SLIs and bam, you have SLOs.
+- You pick a bunch of SLO targets based on your SLIs and bam, you have SLOs
 - I found this chapter very vague.
 Examples would've been cool

+## Chapter 5: Eliminating Toil
+- Beware of toil: Manual, repetitive work that is of little value.
+Be careful with the amount of toil that you take, and work to automate it away

+## Chapter 6 - Monitoring Distributed Systems
+- What's broken, and why?
+The 4 golden signals are a good place to start.
+Histograms are better than averages.
+Keep it simple.

+## Chapter 8 - Release Engineering
+- PENDING

+## Chapter 9 - Simplicity
+- Keep it simple whenever possible.
+Boring can be a positive attribute

 ## Chapter 10: Practical Alerting from Time Series Data
 - This chapter was not useful.
 Read "Prometheus up and Running" instead